-Trivial datasets were tested and with stood the test.
+Trivial datasets were tested and withstood the test through modular development of the algorithms.
 During this procedure it should be noted that the cumulative sum algorithm substracts machine ε from counts to account for some numerical issues discovered.

 7.2 Expectation Maximization Algorithm